jdswinbank/Comet/docs/authentication.rst

 --------------------------------

 Comet provides no tools for managing the configuration of ``gpg``.
-In particular, the user is responsibly for generating their own key, collecting keys from others, and managing their trust database using the standard ``gpg``
+In particular, the user is responsible for generating their own key, collecting keys from others, and managing their trust database using the standard ``gpg``
 tools: refer to its documentation for details.
 Comet will use the ``gpg`` configuration and key database as configured in the user's environment when it